Newex/FastSlugger/README.md

 - SlugGenerator v.4.0.1

 ## Findings
 - **FastSlugger** handles ill-formed strings and respects max size limit for slug.
-Is conservative with heap allocation, and uses shared string caching making it consistently first in memory footprint.
+Is conservative with heap allocation, and uses shared string caching making it consistently first in memory footprint and in normal slug creation use case.

 - **SlugGenerator** seems to be a viable alternative, can be ~1.6x faster than FastSlugger in some benchmark runs, when input is constructed with ill-formed UTF strings - though I cannot speak to the validity of the output slug.